I Get Asked About My Dog Almost Every Day. Here's What I Always Say.

 So cuddly.
 But this one comes with a caveat.

-Olive is happiest when she's right next to her people.
-On the couch, on your feet, pressed against your side.
-She's clingy in the sweetest way, and it's one of my favorite things about her.
+Olive is happiest when she’s right next to her people.
+On the couch, at your feet, pressed against your side.
+She’s clingy in the sweetest way, and it’s one of my favorite things about her.

-But that closeness cuts both ways.
-Separation anxiety is the thing I struggle with most.
-When I leave, she doesn't just miss me.
+When I leave, she doesn’t just miss me.
 She falls apart.
-The screaming, the pacing, the absolute devastation of watching me put on shoes.
-We've been working on it for a long time, and we've made real progress, but it's still the hardest part of having her.
+There’s the screaming, the howling, the fear in her eyes as she watches me put on my shoes.
+We’ve been working on it for a long time, and we’ve made minimal progress.
+It’s the hardest part of having her, bless her little heart.
 She loves her people so much that being apart from them feels impossible.

 I wouldn’t have it any other way.

 You can follow more of her daily life on Instagram @holdtheolive.
-And if you ever have questions about Basenjis, feel free to send me a message.
+And if you ever have questions about Basenjis, feel free to send me a message!